kavedaa/sbt-javafx/readme.md

 ## Examples

-Instead of, or in addition to, reading the rest of this document, you might want to take a look at some [examples of using the plugin](https://github.com/kavedaa/sbt-javafx-examples).
+Instead of, or in addition to, reading the rest of this document, you might want to take a look at some [examples of using the plugin][sbt-javafx-examples].

 Note that these examples lack the `JFX.devKit` setting shown above, since this is of course specific to the system they might be built on.